MapPFN: Learning Causal Perturbation Maps in Context: Model

-We train our model using a flow matching \citep{lipman_flow_2023} objective with an affine Gaussian probability path.
+We pre-train our model using a flow matching \citep{lipman_flow_2023} objective with an affine Gaussian probability path.
 During training, we randomly drop the condition by replacing it with a learnable \texttt{null} embedding with probability $p=0.2$.
 Following \citet{esser_scaling_2024}, we sample $t\sim \text{LogitNormal}(0,1)$.
-We use the AdamW optimizer \citep{loshchilov_decoupled_2019} with a warmup-stable-decay learning rate schedule \citep{dremov_training_2025} using 1\% of the total number of steps for warmup to a peak learning rate of $0.0001$ and 20\% for a square root decay.
+We use the AdamW optimizer \citep{loshchilov_decoupled_2019} with a warmup-stable-decay learning rate schedule \citep{dremov_training_2025} using 1\% of the total number of steps for warmup to a peak learning rate of $10^{-4}$ and 20\% for a square root decay.
 We maintain an exponential moving average (EMA) of model weights with a decay of $0.999$ and use these weights for inference \citep{esser_scaling_2024}.
+We pre-train for 50k steps on the linear SCM prior and 400k steps on the synthetic biological prior.